 While the Company has no amount of cash flow from operations, management believes there is sufficient cash resources to meet its administrative overhead costs.
+The Company will require additional funding to advance its extraction facility build-out through development and into production and for working capital as it starts generating revenue.
+The Company will continue to pursue opportunities to raise additional capital through debt and equity markets to fund its future growth and operating activities.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or under terms favourable to the Company.
+Should the COVID-19 cause a prolonged interruption of global markets, this could impact the Company's ability to secure financing required to progress in building out the extraction facility and/or could result in an impairment of asset values.